barend-erasmus/node-introduction/README.md

 ## When not to use Node?

-Node does not perform well when performing CPU intensive tasks.
+Node does not perform well when executing CPU intensive tasks.

 Such as computing Averages, Standard Deviations...